anders-biostat/linked-charts/docs/rlc/tutorials/citeseq2.md

 If you run this and try it out you will see that the buttons are not yet connected: you can click multiple ones, because your browser does not know that they are supposed to form a group.
 To achieve this, we have to give them the same `name` attribute.
 Also, nothing happens if you click them.

-As we serve the page with R/LinkedCharts, we can use a functionality of the `JsRCom` package that it uses: We can ask the browser to send back data to the R session using a JavaScript function called `jrc.sendData`, which is among the function that JsRCom "spikes" into any web page it serves.
+As we serve the page with R/LinkedCharts, we can use a functionality of the `jrc` package that it uses: We can ask the browser to send back data to the R session using a JavaScript function called `jrc.sendData`, which is among the function that `jrc` "spikes" into any web page it serves.

 This may sound complicated but is very simple.
 We first build our radio buttons as before: